1. Application of Terms

 (ii) participate in and comply with any induction processes in relation to work performed on the Premises;

-(iii) when accessing the Premises, comply with all instructions, policies and procedures specified by the relevant NBN Entity; and
+(iii) when accessing the Premises, comply with all instructions and nbn Policies =; and

 Where any work is performed by the Supplier’s Personnel on any Premises or in connection with the Services, Goods or Work Products, the Supplier must:

-(a) control and supervise all aspects of the work performed by the Supplier’s Personnel, and ensure that such work is only undertaken without risks to the safety, health and welfare of any persons and in compliance with any relevant work health and safety policy or procedure established by the Supplier or issued by the relevant NBN Entity;
+(a) control and supervise all aspects of the work performed by the Supplier’s Personnel, and ensure that such work is only undertaken without risks to the safety, health and welfare of any persons and in compliance with any relevant work health and safety policy or procedure established by the Supplier and in compliance with all nbn Polices relating to work health and safety;

 (e) nominate a suitably qualified person to act as the representative of the Supplier with respect to any work health and safety matters arising out of the Supply Contract.